 Towers Road House by Wood Marsh Architecture

-Like a curtain, the substantial concrete wall carves out a series of landscaped arcs eliminating the archetypal boundary fence, extending the garden to the street and blurring the demarcation between public and private space.
-Simultaneously, this gesture generates a secluded private realm and the opportunity to open all living and bedroom spaces onto a northern garden.
-The top of the building is a horizontal line, finished with a three-dimensional hemisphere draped to gently penetrate the seemingly impenetrable mass below.
-Clad in zinc, the form references an inverted roof or dome, further transforming architectural conventions into sculptural elements.
+A robust concrete wall, akin to a drawn curtain, curves out landscaped arcs that replace the traditional boundary fence.
+It extends the garden to the street, blurring the lines between public and private space.
+This unique design fosters a secluded private haven while allowing all living and bedroom areas to open onto a north-facing garden.
+The building’s top is a horizontal line, crowned with a 3D hemisphere that gently pierces the seemingly impenetrable mass beneath.
+Clad in zinc, this form alludes to an inverted roof or dome, morphing architectural conventions into sculptural components.

-Responding to the client brief, the program is separated by levels creating flexible, inviting living spaces with integrated art galleries on the ground level.
-The circular sunken lounge is designed to pay homage to the familial central gathering space around a fireplace.
-Accessible by a curving dual staircase wrapping around an exposed concrete wall, the private spaces are located upstairs, divided into separate wings for the parents and the children.
-Additional spaces to accommodate an art gallery, wine cellar and car parking are located in the basement level.
+Attuned to the client’s requirements, the design separates the space by levels, creating flexible, welcoming living areas with integrated art galleries on the ground floor.
+A circular sunken lounge, designed as a homage to the traditional family gathering spot around a fireplace, adds charm.
+A curved dual staircase, wrapped around an exposed concrete wall, leads to the private spaces upstairs.
+These areas are divided into separate wings for the parents and children, while the basement accommodates an art gallery, wine cellar, and car parking.

-In 2018 the Towers Road House received an AIA Victoria Award for Residential Architecture and in a subsequent property sale it was deemed, “Victoria’s most expensive ever residential real estate sale” by The Australian.
+The Towers Road House received the prestigious AIA Victoria Award for Residential Architecture in 2018.
+Following a subsequent property sale, The Australian hailed it as “Victoria’s most expensive ever residential real estate sale”.